MiddletonCommunityVoice/services-list/content/hospitals/royal-manchester-childrens-hospital.md

 ---

 ### Information
 Children Hospital with Emergency Department
+**Emergency Department closes at 10pm**

 ## Visiting Times

-The wards now have set visiting times.
+**The wards now have set visiting times.**
 These times being from 1.00 pm to 5.00 pm, and then from 6.00 pm to 8.00 pm.

 Parents/carers have opening visiting hours and access to the ward but should your child have visitors please keep the number of people round a bed space to a maximum of two parents plus an additional two people, (adults or children), therefore there is never more than four people around your child's bed at any one time.

 During the hours of 12.00 pm and 1.00 pm, and 5.00 pm and 6.00 pm, the ward has 'protected meal times.'
 Any visitors arriving during this time will be asked to return once this period is over.

-There are different visiting arrangments in Critical Care which covers the Paediatric Intensive Care Unit, Paediatric High Dependency Unit and Burns Service.
+There are different visiting arrangments in Critical Care which covers
+Paediatric Intensive Care Unit,
+Paediatric High Dependency Unit
+and
+Burns Service.
 Please ask your child's nurse for more information.

 ### Direct Ward Numbers